-Biology/DNA Casework Analytical Methods STR Interpretation Guidelines and Statistical Analyses (BI-212) Page 79 of 88 Revision 1 Issue Date: 09/16/2016 Issuing Authority: Quality Manager
+Biology/DNA Casework Analytical Methods STR Interpretation Guidelines and Statistical Analyses (BI-212) Revision 2 Issue Date: 12/29/2016 Issuing Authority: Quality Manager

-- 4.5.1 All suitable mixture profiles will be deconvoluted in STRmix prior to making conclusions about comparisons with probative known reference samples.
-Clear single source profiles do not require STRmix deconvolution prior to making conclusions about comparisons with known reference samples, although STRmix may be helpful for some partial and/or low level single source profiles to help determine if allelic dropout is probable.
-Single source profile comparisons can be performed manually and only the matching known reference sample needs to be compared in STRmix in order to calculate the LR statistic.
-Unknown single source profiles will be searched against the staff elimination database using either the STRmix database search function or the CODIS software.
-Non-probative comparisons as detailed in Biology QA Manual section 10.3.7 may be performed manually if only a qualitative statement will be reported or to determine the presence of a known contributor for conditioning purposes (alternatively if the comparison is complex STRmix may be used to assist in making these determinations).
-Note: Results that are too complex (5 or more contributors) or contain minimal data (typically results at fewer than 6 loci) should not be interpreted. - 4.5.1.1 Prior to exporting data from GeneMapper® ID questioned samples need to have stutter filters turned off.
-Known samples must be exported with stutter filtered.
-All other artifacts (including +1 and -2 repeat stutter) must be deleted prior to export.
+- 4.5.1.1Prior to exporting data from GeneMapper® ID questioned samples need to have stutter filters turned off.
+Known samples must be exported with stutter filtered. +1 repeat stutter should be left labeled when exporting Fusion questioned sample data, but should be deleted if exporting PP16 or PP16HS data.
+All other artifacts (including-2 repeat stutter) must be deleted prior to export.
 Questioned samples must be exported with allele, size, and height.
 Known samples must be exported with only allele and size.
-The export tables will typically contain 12 alleles per locus (if a profile contains more than 12 alleles, including stutter, then the number of alleles will need to be increased in both the export table and STRmix settings). - 4.5.1.2 Launch the STRmix software and select "Start Mixture Analysis" to begin analysis of a sample.
-Note: "Batch Mode" may be used if multiple samples are to be processed at once. - 4.5.1.3Enter the Case Number and Sample ID.
+The export tables will typically contain 12 alleles per locus (if a profile contains more than 12 alleles, including stutter, then the number of alleles will need to be increased in both the export table and STRmix settings). - 4.5.1.2Launch the STRmix software and select "Start Mixture Analysis" to begin analysis of a sample.
+Note: "Batch Mode" may be used if multiple samples are to be processed at once. - 4.5.1.3 Enter the Case Number and Sample ID.